-Also do the same with basic wine flaws like TCA, Brett and VA.
+Do the same with basic wine flaws like TCA, Brett and VA.
 You’ll be glad you did.

 Practice!
-You’ll save yourself a lot of time and angst by practicing olfactory memory--without having a glass of wine in hand.
+You’ll save yourself a lot of time and angst by practicing olfactory memory–without having a glass of wine in hand.

 Fixing “Blind Spots” – How to Install a Smell Memory

 If you can’t smell white pepper recognizing Grüner Veltliner will always be a problem.
-If you can’t smell pyrazines—the aromatic compounds that smell like bell pepper, jalapeño and green savory herbs--then telling the difference between a 1er Cru Chablis and Sancerre will always be a nightmare.
-Likewise if you miss the TDN/petrol notes in a glass of Riesling you’ll always confuse it with something else.
+If you can’t smell pyrazines—the aromatic compounds that smell like bell pepper, jalapeño and green savory herbs–then telling the difference between a 1er Cru Chablis and Sancerre will always be a nightmare.
+Likewise, if you miss the TDN/petrol notes in a glass of Riesling, you’ll always confuse it with something else.